-Effective as of September 19, 2008, the Company entered into an agreement with the NIH providing the Company with an exclusive license for all patents submitted jointly with the NIH under the CRADA.
-The agreement provided for an initial payment of \$25,000 to NIH within 60 days of September 19, 2008, and for a minimum annual royalty of \$30,000 on January 1 of each calendar year following the year in which the CRADA is terminated.
-The agreement also provides for the Company to pay specified royalties based on (i) net sales by the Company and its sub-licensees, (ii) the achievement of certain clinical benchmarks, and (iii) the granting of sublicenses.
-The Company paid the initial \$25,000 obligation on November 10, 2008 and charged the amount to general and administrative costs during the year ended December 31, 2008.
-As of December 31, 2011, no additional amounts were due pursuant to this agreement.
+Effective September 19, 2008, the Company entered into a Patent License Agreement (the "PLA") with the NIH providing the Company with an exclusive license for all patents submitted jointly with the NIH under the CRADA.
+The PLA provided for an initial payment of \$25,000 to the NIH within 60 days of September 19, 2008, and for a minimum annual royalty of \$30,000 on January 1 of each calendar year following the year in which the CRADA is terminated.
+The PLA also provided for the Company to pay (i) specified royalties based on net sales by the Company and its sub-licensees, reduced by the amount of the minimum annual royalty for that year, (ii) certain benchmark royalties upon the achievement of certain clinical benchmarks, and (iii) sublicensing royalties for the granting of sublicenses, with respect to joint patents.
+The Company paid the initial \$25,000 obligation on November 10, 2008, which was charged to general and administrative costs.
+As of December 31, 2012, no amounts were due pursuant to the PLA.
+The Company currently expects to pay a minimum annual royalty of \$30,000 to the NIH beginning January 1, 2014 and each year thereafter.